Determinantal Point Processes for Coresets: Implementation

 In the experimental section, we will concentrate on $m$-DPPs as they are simpler to compare with state of the art methods that all have a fixed known-in-advance number of samples.
-The overall $m$-DPP sampling algorithm adapted to the $k$-means problem that we will consider is summarized in Alg.~\ref{alg:summary}: given the data $\mathcal{X}$, the number of desired samples $m$, and the Gaussian parameter $s$, it outputs a weighted set of $m$ samples $\mathcal{S}$ that is a good candidate to be a coreset if $m$ is large enough.
-The runtime to build $\ma{\Psi}$ is $\mathcal{O}(Ndr)$; to compute $\ma{C}$ and diagonalize it is $\mathcal{O}(Nr^2)$; to sample a $m$-DPP given this dual eigendecomposition is $\mathcal{O}(Nm^2)$.
-Given that $r$ is set to a few times $m$ and that $m$ is necessarily larger than $d$ in order to obtain coresets for $k$-means, the overall runtime of Alg.~\ref{alg:summary} is $\mathcal{O}(Nm^2)$.
+The overall $m$-DPP sampling algorithm adapted to the $k$-means problem that we will consider is summarized in Algorithm~\ref{alg:summary}: given the data $\mathcal{X}$, the number of desired samples $m$, and the Gaussian parameter $\tau$, it outputs a weighted set of $m$ samples $\mathcal{S}$ that is a good candidate to be a coreset if $m$ is large enough.
+The runtime to build $\ma{\Psi}$ is $\mathcal{O}(ndr)$; to compute $\ma{C}$ and diagonalize it is $\mathcal{O}(nr^2)$; to sample a $m$-DPP given this dual eigendecomposition is $\mathcal{O}(nm^2)$.
+Given that $r$ is set to a few times $m$, the overall runtime of Algorithm~\ref{alg:summary} is $\mathcal{O}(ndm + nm^2)$.

-Given a number of samples $m$ to draw, how should one set the Gaussian parameter $s$?
-The larger is $s$, the more repulsive is the $m$-DPP, and the smaller is the numerical rank of $\ma{\Psi}$ (the number of eigenvalues $\nu$ such that $N\nu$ is larger than the machine's precision).
-Now, numerical instabilities arise while sampling an $m$-DPP if the numerical rank of $\ma{\Psi}$ decreases below $m$: $s$ should not be set too large.
-Also, the smaller is $s$, the closer is $\ma{L}$ to the identity matrix, such that the closer is the $m$-DPP to uniform sampling without replacement: $s$ should not be set too small.
-We will see in the following experimental section how the choice of $s$ affects results.
+Given a number of samples $m$ to draw, how should one set the Gaussian parameter $\tau$?
+The larger is $\tau$, the more repulsive is the $m$-DPP, and the smaller is the numerical rank of $\ma{\Psi}$ (the number of eigenvalues $\nu$ such that $n\nu$ is larger than the machine's precision).
+Now, numerical instabilities arise while sampling an $m$-DPP if the numerical rank of $\ma{\Psi}$ decreases below $m$: $\tau$ should not be set too large.
+Also, the smaller is $\tau$, the closer is $\ma{L}$ to the identity matrix, such that the closer is the $m$-DPP to uniform sampling without replacement: $\tau$ should not be set too small.
+We will see in the following experimental section how the choice of $\tau$ affects results.